kera-cudmore/WhenYouQuizUponAStar/README.md

 Google Fonts was used to import the chosen fonts for use in the site.

-* Mouse Memoirs – This font is inspired by vintage Mickey Mouse comics from the 1950’s and 1960’s.
-This font is to be used for the headings and questions on the site.
+* [Mouse Memoirs](https://fonts.google.com/specimen/Mouse+Memoirs?query=mouse+memoirs&preview.text=When%20You%20Quiz%20Upon%20a%20Star%20-%20Fresca%20Font&preview.text_type=custom&category=Sans+Serif) – This sans-serif font is inspired by vintage Mickey Mouse comics from the 1950’s and 1960’s.
+This font is used for the headings and the questions text.

-* Fresca – This font is to be used for the body of the site.
+* [Fresca](https://fonts.google.com/specimen/Fresca?query=fresca&preview.text=When%20You%20Quiz%20Upon%20a%20Star%20-%20Fresca%20Font&preview.text_type=custom&category=Sans+Serif) – This sans-serif font is used for the body of the site.

 ### Imagery